Apprenticeship Tax

 Funding: Fondation des Gueules Cassées, Labex CAMI, Labex Numev.

-• An orthopedic shoulder surgery project:
+• An orthopedic shoulder surgery case:

-• An ENT surgery project
+• An ENT surgery plan

-A partnership agreement for the period 2021-2026
+A partnership agreement for the 2021–2026 period

-The five major scientific areas of the partnership
+The partnership's five major scientific areas

 • Agriculture-Environment-Biodiversity